-The Bible presents God to us as the God of the whole earth, "The earth is the Lord's and the fullness thereof."- Psalm 24:1, "From the place of his habitation he looketh upon all the inhabitants of the earth.-Psalm 33:14.
-"He giveth to all life, and breath, and all things; and hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; that they should seek after the Lord, if haply they might feel after him, and find him."-Acts 17:25-27.
+The Bible presents God to us as the God of the whole earth, "The earth is the Lord's and the fulness thereof."
+(Psalms 24:1).
+"From the place of his habitation he looketh upon all the inhabitants of the earth.
+(Psalms 33:14.)
+"He giveth to all life, and breath, and all things; and hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; that they should seek after the Lord, if haply they might feel after him, and find him."
+(Acts 17:25-27.)

-Historical Proof Not in Bible
+(b) Historical Proof Not In Bible.

-These statements are very clear, and Christian people believe them because they are in the Bible; but the fact that they are in the Bible does not give us the proof of their fulfillment.
+These statements are very clear, and we believe them because they are in the Bible; but the fact that they are in the Bible, does not give us the proof of their fulfillment.
 The Bible does not give us historical proof of other nations than the one in Canaan, having their places appointed of God.
-It gives us no historical proof of other nations seeking after God and finding him, except as to individual gentiles who came to God through the preaching of the Apostles.
+It gives us no historical proof of other nations seeking after God and finding him, except individual gentiles who came to God through the preaching of the apostles, and these would not be the fulfillment of the prophecy.

-Book of Mormon Gives Proof
+(c) Book of Mormon Gives Proof.

 The Book of Mormon tells of at least two nations upon whom the Lord looked, besides Israel in Canaan; it tells that God appointed their habitation, that they sought after the Lord and found him.
-It gives historical proof that God is no respector of persons, and that other nations received light and salvation from him.
+It gives historical proof that God is no respecter of persons, and that other nations received light and salvation from him.
 In its teachings it also confirms the Bible testimony of the character of God, and of his regard for all men of every nation who will serve him.
-"He denieth none that come to him, black and white, bond and free, male and female; and he remembereth the heathen, and all are alike unto God, both Jew and Gentile."-Page 148.
+"He denieth none that come to him, black and white, bond and free, male and female; and he remembereth the heathen, and all are alike unto God, both Jew and Gentile."
+Page 99.

-In this, as in all other attributes, it truly represents God and establishes his universal Fatherhood.
+In this as in all other attributes, it truly represents God, and establishes his universal Fatherhood.

-12. THE HOLY SPIRIT CONFIRMS ITS DIVINITY
+12. BECAUSE THE HOLY SPIRIT CONFIRMS ITS DIVINITY.

 Without this, my reasons for believing the Book of Mormon would not be complete.
 Divine truth in the willing believer is attended with the confirming testimony of the Spirit of God.
-Jesus said to his disciples: "Howbeit when he the Spirit of Truth, is come, he will guide you into all truth."-John 16:13.
-"The Spirit of Truth whom the world can not receive."-John 14:17.
+Jesus www.LatterDayTruth.org said to his disciples: "Howbeit when he, the Spirit of truth, is come, he will guide you into all truth."
+(John 16:13.)
+"The Spirit of truth whom the world cannot receive."
+(John 14:17.)

-The work of this "Spirit of Truth" is to confirm the truth; and how often has it been, that in reading the Book of Mormon there has come the peaceful assurance, confirming our belief in it.
+The work of this "Spirit of truth" is to confirm the truth, and how often has it been, that in reading the Book of Mormon there come the peaceful assurances, confirming our belief in it.
 Nor are we alone in this testimony.
-Hundreds of true Latter Day Saints have borne tostimony to the same thing.
+Hundreds of true Latter-day Saints have borne testimony to the same thing.

-God Promises to Confirm
+God Promises to Confirm.